If you are convicted of DUI in Virginia, you will lose your driving privileges for 12 months.

 One essential requirement for driving on a restricted driving license is installing an ignition interlock device on your vehicle.

-An ignition interlock device is essentially a breathalyzer test which connects to your vehicle’s ignition.
+An ignition interlock device is essentially a breathalyzer test that connects to your vehicle’s ignition.

 In order to start your car, you need to blow less than a 0.02% on this device.